hisovereign/Fade-Monitors/README.md

 # Fade-Monitors-enhanced-dimming

 Shebang!
-I'm told this is really close to pushing bash scripiting to its limits. ##Experimental##
+I'm told this is really close to pushing bash scripiting to its limits. **Experimental**

-## Mouse-aware auto-monitor dimming that dims down all monitors when user has not touched pc for a set time.(X11)
+## Mouse-aware auto-monitor dimming with idle dimming (dims down all monitors when user has not touched pc for a set time.)(X11)

 **I am currently adding differen't versions of the script I want through so if you're seeing this message you are really early and i have a more complete and worked on script towards the end**